- Addressing the cost of living

 - Step 3: Complete the ASES workbooks.
 Registered organisations undertake a self-assessment process by completing online workbooks.
 Copies of the workbooks can be obtained upon registering with ASES.

 - Step 4: Book an external assessment.
 Organisations must complete and return this form to book an External Assessment.
 We will provide you with a package including details of costs, support materials and a list of assessors to contact.
-Click here for more detailed information on securing the external assessor of your choice.

 - Step 5: Undergo an external assessment.
 An experienced assessor will formally assess your organisation and write a report.